 Not that I’m super cheery all the time.
 And of course, early on, I was definitely battling anxiety.
 Like anyone else, I was scared of getting the disease, and virus seemed to lurk everywhere.
 Now I’m not thinking about it as much—though I still have the occasional, vivid, coronavirus-related bad dream about finding myself in crowds of maskless people.

 And I certainly have cranky days on a semi-regular basis.
 The difficulty in acquiring goods—slow and unreliable Canada Post delivery, shortages, the need to preorder everything, limited store hours—definitely put me in a bad mood at time.
 And at some points, I was getting super irritated with the government response: that for too long not enough tests were being done, that the testing criteria was too restricted, that contact tracing wasn’t happening fast enough, that the province wasn’t taking a regional approach to reopening.

-But on both counts (goods and governance) thing have improving.
+But on both counts (goods and governance), things have been improving.
 I still get the crankies, just not quite as often or for as long.

 Gratitude can help with these things.
 Thank God I’m not going through these troubled times while in a dark pit of despair and fear.

 And, getting away can help too.
 After a few stay-cations, we hoped to go somewhere for our July vacation, albeit within this province.
 At least it’s a big province!

 But planning it was tricky.
 The final regions of the province had just moved into stage 2, with no indication when stage 3 would happen.
 We’d think of places, like Manitoulin Island, then find they didn’t particularly want visitors or, like Tobermory, that their hotels were priced such that well, maybe they didn’t want visitors, either.
 Restaurant-wise, we’d be limited to patios and takeout.